Upgrade your summer cocktail hour with these bar carts and accessories | CNN Underscored

 Clear Cocktail Shaker ($20.58, originally $23.49; wayfair.com)

-While this may look like a regular shaker, it actually comes with 6 recipes on the bottle so you can make cocktails at home without a measuring cup.
-Plus, its leak-proof seal on the lid ensures no spillage when bartending.
+While this may look like a regular shaker, it actually comes with six recipes on the bottle so you can make cocktails at home without a measuring cup.
+Plus, its leakproof seal on the lid ensures no spillage when bartending.

 Zulay Stainless Steel Small Strainer ($8.99; amazon.com)